Skip to Main Content

 Overview of Duties of Graduate Assistants

 Graduate Assistantships are an option for graduate student funding for higher education and are a form of graduate student employment, providing a compensation package that includes both a monthly stipend and a waiver for tuition and fees.
 The assistantship allows students to perform research, teaching or other support services for the University as part of their academic professional training and development.
 Assistantship students will be appointed as a Research Assistant (GRA), Teaching Assistant (GTA), Graduate Teaching Associate (GTS), or Graduate Support Assistant (GSA) with a maximum of 20 hours per week of assigned duties.
 The majority faculty advisor (or other assigned departmental faculty) determines the duties of the appointment.
 No vacation or sick benefits are applicable, but there will be no change in monthly stipend amounts and no Graduate Assistantship services required for any University holidays that the University is closed.
 Arrangements for any variation in work hours, including time off for vacation, holidays, or illness, should be made individually with the major advisor (or other assigned faculty).
 Graduate assistants receiving teaching, research, or support assignments are expected to devote sufficient hours per week as may be required to perform all duties necessary to satisfactorily complete all degree requirements.
-Students holding full assistantships are assigned duties which require approximately one-half the workload of a full-time faculty member.

-An international graduate student, who is on an F-1 or J-1 visa, can work no more than 20 hours per week while school is in session.
-On-campus employment may exceed 20 hours per week during the summer for eligible international students who plan to register for the following semester if approval is granted by their major advisor, department chair, college dean, International Education, and the Dean of the College of Graduate Studies.
+An international graduate student, who is on an F-1 or J-1 visa, may work no more than 20 hours per week while school is in session.
+On-campus employment may not exceed 29 hours per week during the summer for eligible international students who plan to register for the following semester if approval is granted by their major advisor, department chair, college dean, International Education, and the Dean of the College of Graduate Studies.
 Under federal regulations, volunteering by an international graduate student for teaching, research, or other support activity is regarded as employment that must be compensated at a fair wage.

 Each academic college and/or department may have requirements in addition to the University.
 Graduate students are required to become knowledgeable of college and/or departmental policies concerning Graduate Assistantships.